Take me out to the ballpark, vax me up with the crowd

 The construction firm he worked for built this new stadium — which replaced the iconic House That Ruth Built — in 2009.
 A “die-hard Yankee fan,” Dais lives a couple of blocks away from home plate.
 He was here for Game 6 of the 2009 World Series, when they won it all.
 He and his dad have been going to Opening Day every year since 1991, but last year the pandemic made that impossible.
 He misses it.

-“Usually there would be crowds here,” he said.
-“We’d be chanting, saying ‘Boston sucks!’ or something, getting juiced up to go into the game.
+“Usually, there would be crowds here,” he said.
+“We’d be chanting, saying, ‘Boston sucks!’ or something, getting juiced up to go into the game.
 There’s nothing like that first roar.
 If you live in the neighborhood, you could tell something was happening because you could hear the crowd.”

 The last time the Yankees played here for the home crowd was on Oct.
 18, 2019, when they beat the Houston Astros in a playoff game.
 Now anyone who enters has to get checked in by members of the New York National Guard, some of whom sit behind plexiglass in the ticket booths, which were perfect for covid protection.